 Jump to:Page Content

 He has numerous academic publications, recently including: Institutional Collapse in R. Hausmann and F. Rodriguez, eds.
-(2014) Venezuela before Chavez: Anatomy of an Economic Collapse, Penn State University Press; Oil Fueled Centralism: The Case of Venezuela in G. Anderson, editor (2012) Oil and Gas in Federal Systems, Oxford University Press; and The Political Economy of Oil Contract Renegotiation in Venezuela in Hogan, W. and F. Struzenegger; eds.
+(2014) Venezuela before Chavez: Anatomy of an Economic Collapse, Penn State University Press; Oil Fueled Centralism in G. Anderson, editor (2012) Oil and Gas in Federal Systems, Oxford University Press; and The Political Economy of Oil Contract Renegotiation in Venezuela in Hogan, W. and F. Struzenegger; eds.
 (2010) The Natural Resources Trap: Private Investment without Public Commitment, MIT Press.

-He comes to Harvard as Robert F. Kennedy Visiting Professor of Latin American Studies at the Kennedy School of Government where he teaches a graduate course on the political economy of oil during the spring semester and does research on national oil companies in Latin America and the Mexican oil reform.
+He teaches a graduate course on the political economy of oil during the spring semester and is currently doing research on national oil companies in Latin America and the Mexican oil reform.